King of Prussia (shopping mall): Location

 The mall has several outparcels, and several luxury and affordable hotels are nearby.
 Among the outparcels is the Overlook at King of Prussia shopping center, which consists of a United Artists Theatres, Saks Off 5th, and an iFLY indoor skydiving center.
-Lockheed Martin also has a campus overlooking the mall area.
+Lockheed Martin has a campus overlooking the mall area.
 Also located nearby is the King of Prussia Town Center, a lifestyle center that consists of Wegmans, multiple big-box retailers, and a downtown area with dining, retail, and service establishments and a Town Square.
 The town center is part of the Village at Valley Forge, a 122-acre mixed-use development under construction that consists of retail, apartments, townhouses, condominiums, office space, and the Children's Hospital of Philadelphia's Specialty Care and Surgery Center.

 Description

-King of Prussia mall is anchored by Nordstrom, Macy's, Neiman Marcus, Bloomingdale's, Dick's Sporting Goods, and Primark and a diverse merchant mix of over 450 stores, including a collection of luxury retailers.
+King of Prussia mall is anchored by Nordstrom, Macy's, Neiman Marcus, Bloomingdale's, Dick's Sporting Goods, Eataly, Netflix House, and Primark and contains a diverse merchant mix of over 450 stores, including a collection of luxury retailers.
 The mall is owned and managed by Simon Property Group of Indianapolis.
-It is also the sole outpost in Philadelphia for a number of high-end stores.
-The mall has annual sales of $1.1 billion.
-A selection of international dining options are available at three food courts and in multiple casual and fine dining establishments.
+A selection of international dining options are available at two food courts and in multiple casual and fine dining establishments.

 The mall is a prominent tourist destination in the Philadelphia area, with an estimated 20% of visitors as tourists.
 The King of Prussia mall attracts 22 million visitors annually.
 Several nearby hotels offer mall tourist packages, which typically include mall gift cards.
 Due to the mall's size, several retailers rent more than one space.

-A covered outdoor walkway connects Macy's and Neiman Marcus.
+A covered outdoor walkway used to connect Macy's and Neiman Marcus prior to the recent expansion in 2016.
 The eastern portion of the mall (originally known as the Court) has two anchor stores, Macy's and Bloomingdale's.
 It originally had a third anchor, Abraham & Straus, which sold its store in 1988 to Strawbridge & Clothier, which subsequently relocated to the former Wanamaker's location at The Plaza in 1996 upon its acquisition by May Department Stores.
 Its spot was redeveloped as the Pavilion at King of Prussia.
 Stores in this section include a double-level Urban Outfitters, Old Navy, and The Cheesecake Factory.

+In 2018, King of Prussia was valued at $2.77 billion and had sales per square foot of $773, making it the 8th most valuable mall in the United States.